silvenachen/FPGA-based-Accelerator-for-Diffusion-Language-Models/readme.md

 This ongoing project focuses on developing an efficient end-to-end accelerator for **diffusion language models** on FPGAs using the [**Allo**](https://arxiv.org/abs/2404.04815) framework and **High Level Synthesis (HLS)**.
 Allo is a accelerator design language (ADL) for efficient spatial accelerator design.
 The specific diffusion language model is based on [**Simple and Effective Masked Diffusion Language Models**](https://arxiv.org/abs/2406.07524).

 ## Documentation
-For more detailed information about the background and preliminary of diffusion mechanism, diffusion language model and our implementation, please refer to the following work summary, which covers a literature review, profiling results for MDLM inference, and our current development status:
+For more detailed information about the background and preliminary of diffusion mechanism, diffusion language model and our implementation, please refer to the following work summary, which covers a literature review, profiling results and roofline model for MDLM inference, our current development status, as well as suggested features for **Allo**:

 - [MDLM Accelerator Document](documentation/doc.md)